-The Company is currently undertaking refurbishments of its Moss Vale site that are expected to be completed during the financial year ending 30 June 2023.
+The Company is currently undertaking refurbishments of its Burradoo Nursing Home that are expected to be completed during the financial year ending 30 June 2025.

 Further information about likely developments in the operations of the Company and the expected results of those operations in future financial years has not been included in this report because disclosure of the information would be likely to result in unreasonable prejudice to the Company.